stevengoulden1/Shillometer/README.md

 #### Building a strategy

 I then broke out performance by cluster using a strategy of holding for 14 days and cutting at a 10% stop loss.
-Of course this was identifying the strongest cluster after the fact but I found that there were certain clusters that significantly outperformed, in most cases due to the compound impact of being exposed to the 2021 bull run, along with early and late 2023.
+Of course, this was identifying the strongest cluster after the fact but I found that there were certain clusters that significantly outperformed, in most cases due to the compound impact of being exposed to the 2021 bull run, along with early and late 2023.

    ![sol_cumulative](./images/sol_cumulative.png)